 Back problems can make your job much less pleasant, and can even result in lost time, or permanent disability.
 So how to prevent and resolve back issues?
 A multi-level approach is the best way to keep your back working well and feeling great.

 The first step is a comprehensive chiropractic exam.
 At Zock FamilyChiropractic, our licensed chiropractors do a complete assessment of your spine and joints.
-We also do a detailed health history to accurately pinpoint the areas that need adjusting.
-Adjustments are safe and natural, and help return your spine and joints to optimal alignment.
-This reduces pain and helping to prevent future injuries.
+We also perform a detailed health history to pinpoint the areas that need adjusting accurately.
+Adjustments are safe and natural and help return your spine and joints to optimal alignment.
+These adjustments reduce pain and contribute to preventing future injuries.

 In addition to your chiropractic treatment, it is important to take steps to prevent strains and injury: